arobson/consequent/README.md

 };
 ```

+# Concepts

-## Concepts
+## High Level
-Here's a breakdown of the primitives involved in this implementation:

-### Event Sourced Actors
+Models you provide are treated as [actors](https://en.wikipedia.org/wiki/Actor_model) that receive commands, return events and process events.
+Events are always "played" or "applied" against the model in order as one of the guarantees that consequent provides (provided that all I/O adapters follow the rules).

+Events are stored individually and provide the primary "source of truth" in the system.
+In addition, consequent can publish these events via a messaging adapter in order to make integration and real time, asynchronous state propagation possible.

+Snapshots are created from model's state after periodic replays of events in order to reduce the number of events that need to be replayed each time a model's state is needed.

+View models can be created that simply exist to aggregate events from several other models in order to provide information/answer questions.

+### A Note About Prior Art

 This approach borrows from event sourcing, CQRS and CRDT work done by others.
-It's not original, but perhaps a slightly different approach to event sourcing.
+It is not original, but does borrow heavily from each of these ideas to provide a uniform data access pattern that adapts to various distributed systems challenges.

 ### Events

-An event is generated as a result of an actor processing a comand message.
-Actor mutation happens later as a result of applying events against the actor.
+An event represents a discrete set of changes that have happened in the system as the result of processing a command message.
+Consequent adds metadata to the event so that it has:

-Each event will have a correlation id to specify which actor produced the event.
-It will also have an event id, timestamp and initiatedBy field to indicate the command message id and type that triggered the event creation.
+ * information about the command that generated it
+ * the type that generated it
+ * the (primary) type that it mutates
+ * a correlationId linking it to the primary actor id it should mutate
+ * the vector clock of the model at the time it was generated
+ * a flake id that gives it a relative global order
+ * a timestamp

-Any time an actor's present state is required (on read or on processing a command), events are loaded and ordered by time + event id (as a means to get some approximation of total ordering) and then applied to the last actor state to provide a 'best known current actor state'.
+When the actor's present state is desired, events are loaded and ordered by time + the event's flake id and then applied after latest available actor snapshot resulting in the 'best known current actor state'.

 ### Actors

 An actor is identified by a unique id and a vector clock.
-Instead of mutating and persisting actor state after each message, actors generate events when processing a message.
-Before processing a message, an actor's last available persisted state is loaded from storage, all events generated since the actor was persisted are loaded and applied to the actor.
+Instead of mutating and persisting actor state after each message, actors return one or more events as the result of processing a command.

+Before a command handle is called, the actor's latest available state is determined by

+ * loading the latest available snapshot
+ * all events since the snapshot from storage
+ * applying all events to the actor's event handlers

+__The Importance of Isolation__

+The expectation in this approach is that actors' command messages will be processed in isolation at both a machine and process level.
+No two command messages for an actor should be processed at the same time in an environment.
+Allowing multiple commands to be processed in parallel is the same as creating a network partitions.

+### Snapshotting

 After some threshold of applied events is crossed, the resulting actor will be persisted with a new vector clock to prevent the number of events that need to be applied from creating an unbounded negative impact to performance over time.

-__The Importance of Isolation__
-The expectation in this approach is that actors' messages will be processed in isolation at both a machine and process level.
-Another way to put this is that no two messages for an actor should be processed at the same time in an environment.
-The exception to this assumption is network partitions.
-Read on to see how this approach deals with partitions.

-#### Models vs. Views
-Actors can represent either a model, an actor that processes commands and produces events, or a view, an actor that only aggregates events produced by other models.
-The intent is to represent application behavior and features through models and use views to simply aggregate events to provide read models or materialized views for the application.

-This provides CQRS at an architectural level in that model actors and view actors can be hosted in separate processes that use specialized transports/topologies for communication.
+If reads are allowed in parallel, then a read-only flag is required to prevent race conditions or conflicts during snapshot creation.
+The trade-off here is that read-heavy/write-light will either need to set very low snapshot thresholds or risk reading a lot of events on every read.

 ### Divergent Replicas

-In the event of a network partition, if commands or events are processed for the same actor on more than one partition, replicas can be created.
-These replicas may result in multiple copies of the same actor with different state.
-When this happens, multiple actors will be retrieved when the next message is processed.
+In the event of a network partition, if commands or events are processed for the same actor on more than one partition, replicas can result.
+A replica is another copy of the same actor but with different/diverged state.
+When this happens, multiple actor instances will be retrieved the next time its state is fetched.

-To resolve this divergence, the system will walk the actors' ancestors to find the latest shared ancestor and apply all events that have occured since that ancestor to produce a 'correct' actor state.
+To resolve this divergence, the system will walk the replicas' ancestors to find the first shared ancestor and apply all events that have occured since that ancestor to produce a 'correct' actor state.
+Think of this like merging two timelines of events by rewinding to the spot where they split and forcing the all the events that happened on both sides to happen in one and then tossing out the other so it's like the split never occurred.

 ### Ancestors
 An ancestor is a previous snapshot identified by the combination of the actor id and the vector clock.
 Ancestors exist primarily to resolve divergent replicas that may occur during a partition.